Kaltsoon/react-native-material/material/2-react-native-basics.md

 };
 ```

+This example is not part of our application, so you don't need to actually add this code to the application.
+You can however try it out in [Expo Snack](https://snack.expo.io/).
+Expo Snack is an online editor for React Native, similar to [JSFiddle](https://jsfiddle.net/) and [CodePen](https://codepen.io/).
+It is a useful platform for quickly trying out code.
+You can share Expo Snacks with others using a link or embedding them as a <i>Snack Player</i> in a web site.
+You might have bumped into Snack Players for example in this material and React Native documentation.

-We define the `Formik` context in the `BodyMassIndexCalculator` component and provided it with initial values and a submit callback.
+In the example, we define the `Formik` context in the `BodyMassIndexCalculator` component and provided it with initial values and a submit callback.
 Initial values are provided through the [initialValues](https://jaredpalmer.com/formik/docs/api/formik#initialvalues-values) prop as an object with field names as keys and the corresponding initial values as values.
 The submit callback is provided through the [onSubmit](https://jaredpalmer.com/formik/docs/api/formik#onsubmit-values-values-formikbag-formikbag--void--promiseany) prop and it is called when the `handleSubmit` function is called with the condition that there isn't any validation errros.
 Children of the `Formik` component is a function which is called with [props](https://jaredpalmer.com/formik/docs/api/formik#formik-render-methods-and-props) including state related information and actions such as the `handleSubmit` function.

 The `BodyMassIndexForm` component contains the state bindings between the context and text inputs.
 We use the [useField](https://jaredpalmer.com/formik/docs/api/useField) hook to get the value of a field and to change it. _useField_ hooks has one argument which is the name of the field and it returns an array with three values, `[field, meta, helpers]`.
 The [field object](https://jaredpalmer.com/formik/docs/api/useField#fieldinputpropsvalue) contains the value of the field, the [meta object](https://jaredpalmer.com/formik/docs/api/useField#fieldmetapropsvalue) contains field meta information such as a posibble error message and the [helpers object](https://jaredpalmer.com/formik/docs/api/useField#fieldhelperprops) contains different actions for changing the state of field such as the `setValue` function.
 Note that the component that uses the `useField` hook has to be _within the Formik's context_.
 This means that the component has to be a descendant of the `Formik` component.